paterik/udacity-ios-silly-song/README.md

 ## Changelog

 All notable changes of the SillySong release series are documented in project [CHANGELOG.md](CHANGELOG.md) file using the [Keep a CHANGELOG](http://keepachangelog.com/) prtheinciples.
 The changelog documentation starts with version 1.0.0 (2017-04-06).
-The latest „reviewed“ version of OTM met the specifications to accomplish the course sub goal.
+The latest „reviewed“ version of SillySong met the specifications to accomplish the course sub goal.

 ## License-Term